 How to create the best Corite campaign ever seen

 Oh, how lovely that you're thinking about joining the fans' record label!
-Corite is built on real engagement from real people, investing in future releases by both established and up-and-coming artists.
-Once your campaign has been published, you have this very unique spot where you can start talking about and making your followers hyped about the release an entire month before the actual release date, creating more inclusive engagement.
+Corite is built on real engagement from real people, investing in music by both established and up-and-coming artists.
+Once your campaign has been published, you'll have a unique platform to make your followers hyped about your music an entire month before the actual release date, creating more inclusive engagement.

 So, if you're thinking about creating your first campaign, no worries I'm here to guide you through this.
 No one is an expert when they're doing something for the first time.
 Except for Lewis Capaldi maybe.